Expensify: History

 Expensify was founded in 2008 by current CEO David Barrett.
 Barrett, a native of Saginaw, Michigan, and a graduate of the University of Michigan, began programming at the age of six.
-He was involved in numerous tech companies prior to Expensify, including Red Swoosh, for which he developed the file transfer technology.
-Red Swoosh was later purchased by Akamai Technologies.
-Barrett has said he founded Expensify because of his "hatred" of expense reports--the company's slogan is "Expense reports that don't suck!"
+He was involved in numerous tech companies prior to Expensify, including Red Swoosh.

 The company has completed several rounds of venture capital funding, raising $1 million in 2009, $5.7 million in 2010, $3.5 million in 2014, and $17 million in 2015.

-Expensify has offices in San Francisco; Portland, Oregon; London, U.K.; Melbourne, Australia; and Ironwood, Michigan, an office opened in a nod to Barrett's Michigan roots.
 The company, which expanded its operation in Michigan in 2014, partnered with Gogebic Community College to offer scholarships to students in the area.

-In July 2015, CEO David Barrett addressed United States Congress on behalf of the app industry, speaking to a House, Health, and Technology subcommittee.
+In July 2015, CEO David Barrett addressed the United States Congress on behalf of the app industry, speaking to a House, Health, and Technology subcommittee.

-In November 2017, the company faced allegations that it had exposed some customers' personal information to contractors manually entering receipts through Amazon's Mechanical Turk service.
+In November 2017, the company faced allegations of exposing some customers' personal information to contractors manually entering receipts through Amazon's Mechanical Turk service.
 Expensify acknowledged that a bug allowed fewer than 200 receipts to be visible to certain company contractors using Mechanical Turk to test a new feature under development.
 The company halted the test.

 The company went public on 11 November 2021 under the ticker EXFY.
+The company's stock has decreased more than 95% since its IPO.

+In 2023, Expensify funded an update and renovation of Portland's oldest food cart pod, located next to their Portland headquarters.
+It was renamed the Midtown Beer Garden.

 Products

-Expensify has developed a reporting expense mobile and web application available in the Apple and Android marketplaces.
-The app tracks and files expenses such as fuel, travel, and meals; once users photograph receipts, artificial intelligence identifies the merchant, date and amount of the transaction, then automatically categorizes and saves the expense.
-It also allows users to create receipts from online purchases that can be submitted for reimbursement.
+Expensify has developed a reporting expense mobile and web application that is available in the Apple and Android marketplaces.

 Expensify allows users to download expense reports based on user transactions.

-It also integrates with other financial applications and can also automatically import expenses incurred with partner companies.
+In June 2025, it was announced they would be expanding their corporate card product to Canada.